 - Performance of Hashtag: What are your most used hashtags?
 Do they represent your brand’s image?
 Which were the hashtags that created most user engagement?

 - Organic & Paid Likes: For many channels like Facebook or Instagram, organic engagement rarely gives conversions for which many brands run paid campaigns like Facebook Ads.
-These organic and paid conversions will help you measure user reactions.
+These natural and paid conversions will help you measure user reactions.

 Dig a little deeper to find out why and what are people’s sentiments about your posted content and brand’s profile.
 Many social media management tools can help you around with this.

 Investigating your competitors before the content creation process doesn’t mean to steal their ideas.
 But to learn from their mistakes and growth.
 Find out who are your real competitors by merely searching your most valuable industry terms.
 See who shows up in search engine results.
 These results about their offerings and products will help you comprehend what kind of market you’re going to deal with.
 And how can you be better than your competitors?
 Digging deeper with competitive analysis will help you know your potential customers.

 Step#5 Building & Crafting Engaging Social Media Content.

 After following all the previous steps, here comes the most crucial part of your social marketing strategy: Planning and Building Effective Content.
 Start with the content that grabs your brand’s identity and avoid reaching out to unpopular demographics without having a complete approach ready.
 Try to create the perfect balance between the targeted and overly promotional content.

-Around 80% – 90% of online users and shoppers make their decision of buying by trusting the product videos.
+Around 80% – 90% of online users and shoppers make their decision to buy by trusting the product videos.
 Placing video-based content of your brand’s product or service will produce around 40% of the online users to watch it.
-By investing in highly visual social media content like Instagram Stories or Facebook live sessions brands can reach to their users more influentially.
+By investing in highly visual social media content like Instagram Stories or Facebook live sessions, brands can reach their users more influentially.